marcojonker/data-elevator/README.md

 ### Why is it easy to use? ###

-It is easy to used because the default out of the box configuration will be up and running migrations storing the current migrations levels in file or MongoDb within minuts.
+It is easy to used because the default out of the box configuration will be up and running migrations storing the current migrations levels in file or MongoDb within minutes.

 ### Why is it very flexible? ###